ravirahman/velox/velox/docs/configs.rst

      - integer
      -
      - Maximum concurrent TCP connections for a single http client.
+   * - hive.s3.max-attempts
+     - integer
+     -
+     - Maximum attempts for connections to a single http client, work together with retry-mode.
+By default, it's 3 for standard/adaptive mode and 10 for legacy mode.
+   * - hive.s3.retry-mode
+     - string
+     -
+     - **Allowed values:** "standard", "adaptive", "legacy".
+By default it's empty, S3 client will be created with RetryStrategy.
+       Legacy mode only enables throttled retry for transient errors.
+       Standard mode is built on top of legacy mode and has throttled retry enabled for throttling errors apart from transient errors.
+       Adaptive retry mode dynamically limits the rate of AWS requests to maximize success rate.
 ``Google Cloud Storage Configuration``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. list-table::